tonyobanon/hackerbay_task/README.md

 When all is complete, you will be given a printout showing you your running containers.
 Part of the printout should contain something like this:
 ```
 .....
-0.0.0.0:32913->6379/tcp     catalog_redis
+0.0.0.0:10000->8080/tcp     hackerbay_web_app
 .....
-0.0.0.0:32914->9200/tcp     catalog_elasticsearch
+0.0.0.0:8125->8125/udp     	hopsoft/graphite-statsd
 .....
-0.0.0.0:32920->8080/tcp     catalog_web_app
+0.0.0.0:10001->80/tcp     	hopsoft/graphite-statsd
 ```

-This tells you that the various machines exist "locally" at 0.0.0.0 and that the exposed ports have been mapped to port 32913 for the redis container, 32914 for the mysql container and 32920 for the like service web app container.
-Again, these are examples - the actual values and machine names for your services may differ.
+This tells you that the various machines exist "locally" at 0.0.0.0 and that the exposed ports have been mapped respectively.

-Now, if using Docker Machine you can lookup the ip address of your docker host by issuing the following command:
+You can view your running containers by issuing the following command:

 ```
-docker-machine ip default
+docker ps
 ```

-Which will return the IP address of the machines where the images run.
-For example: ```192.168.99.100```

-Therefore, from above examples, your started web-app (catalog_web_app) can be found at: ```192.168.99.100:32920```

 #### Stopping Containers